nocoldiz/ytpbackup/README.md

 The forum's `page_jump()` function (used by the "jump to page" dialog) is overridden with a local implementation that navigates to the correct `?st=` offset.

-### On-demand scraping

-When you navigate to a page that exists in `.scraper_state.json` but has not been downloaded yet, the server:

-1. Spawns `python scraper.py --sections N --thread-url URL` in the background.
-2. Returns a **"Scraping in corso…"** page that auto-refreshes every 10 seconds.
-3. Serves the real page once the scraper finishes.

-Section index pages not yet downloaded trigger a full section index scrape (`python scraper.py --sections N`) instead.

-Pages for thread IDs that are completely unknown (not in any section's `threads_found`) return a 404 with a direct link to the live forum.

 ---